apache/cloudstack-www/blog/2024-10-25-ccc-agenda/index.md

 ranging from improving CloudStack features, developing new plugins, or tackling specific cloud-related problems.
 Expert mentors and CloudStack maintainers will be available to provide guidance and support, ensuring everyone can contribute and learn.
-The event will conclude with a showcase of the top solutions and technically impressive projects.
+The day will conclude with a showcase of the top solutions and technically impressive projects.